invoiceninja/invoiceninja.github.io/source/docs/transactions.md

 ## Transaction List

-The transactions overview display all of your transactions and their status.
+The transactions overview displays all of your transactions and their status.

 ![alt text](/assets/images/transactions/transaction_list.png "Transaction Overview")